Virome-Collaboration-Group/Virome-Pipeline-Docker/README.md

 ### VIROME OPTIONS

-These options are available to help configure and monitor the pipeline:
+These options are available to help configure the pipeline:

 ```
   --enable-data-download      download data files (default)